-Our service area for Premier by Ultimate (H2962-011) includes these counties in Florida: Hillsborough and Pinellas
+Our service area for Premier by Ultimate (H2962-001) includes this county in Florida: Hernando

 If you plan to move out of the service area, please contact Member Services (phone numbers are printed on the back cover of this booklet).
 When you move, you will have a Special Enrollment Period that will allow you to switch to Original Medicare or enroll in a Medicare health or drug plan that is available in your new location.